 Why move to France

-• France has a very rich culture – the arts are appreciated and respected.
+- France has a very rich culture – the arts are appreciated and respected.
 Many famous artists and musicians choose to live here for this reason.
 Museums and art galleries are everywhere.
+The vibrant cultural scene includes festivals like the Cannes Film Festival and Bastille Day celebrations.

-• France has a relaxed work culture – five weeks of paid vacation is considered the norm.
+- France has a relaxed work culture – 35-hour work weeks and five weeks of paid vacation a year are the norm.

-• France is a beautiful country, and you will find just about every kind of scenery.
-From the sun soaked beaches of the south to the stunning Alps, there is something to do for everyone.
+- France is a beautiful country, and you will find just about every kind of scenery (from the Alps to the French Riviera, and the Loire Valley).
+Something for everyone!

 Reasons Not to Move to France